jinlab-washu/Jin-lab.manual/GMS.md

 ## Create and Run Analysis Workflow on External Data

-Start by invoking the gms environment `gsub` and creating an analysis project.
+Start by invoking the 'modern' gms environment using `gsub` and creating an analysis project.

 Create an anlalysis project:
 ```
 genome analysis-project create --name "Name of Analysis Project Here" --environment prod-builder
 ```
 Next add an environment file to your analysis project.
-This specifies what disk_group to use (which lab and what data location) and which docker image for either the modern or legacy gms environment. **To specify the modern gms docker image, replace DOCKERVERSIONHERE below with compute0-24 or compute1-2.
-If using the legacy gms docker image, delete ':DOCKERVERSIONHERE' (delete the semicolon and DOCKERVERSIONHERE).
+Make sure to replace DOCKERVERSIONHERE with the correct notation.

 ```
 disk_group_models: "jin_lab_gms"